Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/intro.md

 # Introduction to iotics using spacectl

-This scenario will get you started with iotics.
+This scenario will get you started on your IOTICS journey.

-Before we dive in, lets go over some basics.
+IOTICS is all about data interactions, when data is shared and exchanged across applications and even the boundaries of enterprises and industries.

+We believe data interactions should be:

+* secure and transparent
+* across any format
+* available anywhere

+IOTICS enables this connected world through the use of Digital Twins.

-Iotics is all about digital twins.
-These twins are digital copies of physical assets.
+Digital Twins are digital copies of physical assets, each with their own configurable and updatable metadata.

-Twins have metadata which can be set and updated.
 They can also have feeds for when a feed of data is more appropriate.

-For example, if you have a fleet of taxis, you might model each taxi as a digital twin.
-You might have metadata describing the type of car, age, model, whether it's busy or not, etc Then you might add a feed to share the location.

-All of these twins exist within an Iotic space.
+All of these twins exist within an IOTICSpace.

-They can interact with each other, but they can also interact with other twins from other companies, or twins of public data within the iotics platform, such as weather data, etc.

-So in the above example, if you want to control a taxi fleet, you might want to also take into consideration road congestion, weather forecasts, football events, train times, etc to ensure your taxis are in the right places at the right times.
-You can do all this with Iotics.
+IOTICSpace allows you to simplify and coordinate this data, creating an ecosystem of data interactions internally, or externally of your enterprise.

+This tutorial will take you through the creation of your first Digital Twin.

+By the end of this tutorial you’ll be able to:

+* Create a model of a Digital Twin
+* Create Digital Twin
+* Find a Digital Twin
+* Follow a Digital Twin
+* View the data from a Digital Twin

+If you have any questions or feedback, contact us at: support@iotics.com.

+If you don’t have your own space yet sign up to your 90 day free trial here: http://iotics.com/

-So lets jump in and start using iotics!
+Now, lets jump in and start using IOTICS!